Configuring application fields

 • The admin can select Promo Code Accepted: Yes/No

-• Students can redeem any active promo code that meets your internal rules
+• Students can redeem any active promo code that meets your internal rules while purchasing a package

 • The system automatically calculates the discounted price based on promo type